CFTU-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-Although the analogue television shutdown and digital conversion took place on August 31, 2011, CFTU-TV was granted a temporary extension for their analogue broadcasts until October 31, 2011.
+Although the analog television shutdown and digital conversion took place on August 31, 2011, CFTU-TV was granted a temporary extension for their analog broadcasts until October 31, 2011.
 This extension deadline could not be met, so a second extension was granted until December 15, 2011.
 When it too could not be met, a third extension until March 31, 2012, was granted.

-CFTU finally turned off its analogue signal and converted to digital on February 23, 2012, broadcasting on UHF channel 29, making it the last television station in Montreal to do so; however, it broadcast in standard-definition 480i until March 28, 2013, when it began broadcasting in high definition 720p.
+CFTU finally turned off its analog signal and converted to digital on February 23, 2012, broadcasting on UHF channel 29, making it the last television station in Montreal to do so; however, it broadcast in standard-definition 480i until March 28, 2013, when it began broadcasting in high definition 720p.

 The digital transition slightly improved CFTU's coverage in Montreal.
 For most of its history, it was plagued by a weak signal.
-Its analogue signal broadcast at only 10,000 watts, roughly on the same level as low-powered UHF stations in the United States.
+Its analog signal broadcast at only 10,000 watts, roughly on the same level as low-power UHF stations in the United States.
 It was one of the weakest full-power stations in Canada and the second-weakest in Montreal.
 This effectively limited its over-the-air footprint to the Island of Montreal, Jésus Island, and a few inner-ring off-island suburbs.
 However, its signal was marginal at best even in Montreal.
-Although the station's digital signal broadcasts at 450 watts, it penetrates further into Montreal than its analogue predecessor.
-However, it is not viewable in parts of downtown and southeast Montreal as its signal is blocked by Mount Royal, to the east of its transmitter at Université de Montréal.
+Although the station's digital signal broadcasts at 450 watts, it penetrates further into Montreal than its analog predecessor.
+However, it is not viewable in parts of downtown and southeast Montreal as its signal is blocked by Mount Royal, to the east of its transmitter at the Université de Montréal.
 It still relies on cable for the bulk of its viewership.